 The Allendale Association is a private, not-for-profit organization located in Lake Villa, Illinois, 50 miles north of Chicago.
-Founded in 1897, Allendale serves troubled youth and their families.
+Founded in 1897, Allendale serves youth with emotional and behavioral challenges, and their families.
 Allendale's main programs include the following: (1) clinical and community services, (2) educational services, and (3) residential treatment services.
-The clinical and community services program consists of outpatient counseling for children, adolescents, and adults in the community (including in-home therapy through the community support program), as well as specialized foster care, and mentoring services.
-Allendale's educational services includes a therapeutic day school program (Stepping Stone and LINC) that serves troubled students from the local area school districts, and also provides intensive treatment to youth who have severe emotional and behavioral disorders.
+The Clinical and Community Services Department consists of Outpatient therapy and psychological testing for children, adolescents, and adults in the community; Specialized Foster Care; Community Support Services (CSSSP - in-home therapy for intensive stabilization and support services and aftercare for residential clients); as well Shelter & Transitional Adolescent Resources (STAR).
+Allendale's Educational Services offers therapeutic day school programs (Stepping Stone at the Lake Villa campus and LINC in Woodstock, IL) that serve at-risk students from local area school districts; the school also provides educational services for the youth in the residential program.
+Allendale's residential treatment program provides intensive treatment to youth who have severe emotional and behavioral disorders.
 The residential program is considered "high end" due to the severity of client acting-out behavior (i.e., significant aggression toward self and others).
-There are nine units on the Lake Villa campus; two group homes located in Waukegan, Illinois; and a moderate residential unit in North Chicago, Illinois.
+There are nine units on the Lake Villa campus (including one specialized autism unit), and one moderate residential unit in North Chicago, Illinois.

-The Allendale Association is directed by a distinguished board of trustees comprised of 29 men and women representing various races, religions and creeds.
+The Allendale Association is directed by a distinguished board of trustees comprised of 32 men and women representing various races, religions, creeds, and professions.
 The trustees govern the policies and programs of the Association.
 They are also responsible for raising private funds to support the capital and operational needs of the Association's programs.
 The Association is very fortunate to have the support of women's auxiliary groups, as well as the generous support of hundreds of "friends" who financially aid Allendale in providing youth and families with high quality programs and services.

-All three main treatment programs serve male and female clients and their families.
-Ninety percent of the clients in our outpatient program are Caucasian.
-For the Lake Villa therapeutic day school program approximately 44-48% of the students are African-American, 24-37% are Caucasian, 11-17% are Hispanic, and 8-11% identify as biracial or another race.
-In our residential treatment program, approximately 48% of the clients are African-American, 35% are Caucasian, 7-10% are Hispanic, and 7-10% identify as biracial or another race.
-The clients served by Allendale represent suburban, urban and some rural populations and range in pathology from those who are severely disturbed and psychotic to those experiencing family conflicts, marital conflicts, personality disorders, conduct disorder, PTSD, depression, anxiety, ADHD, and adjustment problems.
+The Outpatient and Stepping Stone programs serve male and female clients and their families.
+Ninety percent of the clients in our Outpatient program are Caucasian.
+For the Stepping Stone therapeutic day school program, in FY2023, 51% of the students are African-American, 28% are Caucasian, 13% are Hispanic, and 8% identify as bi-racial or another race.
+The clients served by Allendale represent suburban, urban and some rural populations and range in pathology from those who are severely disturbed and/or psychotic to those experiencing family conflicts, marital conflicts, personality disorders, conduct disorder, PTSD, depression, anxiety, ADHD, and adjustment problems.

-The psychology externship program is a 12-month full-time program in Allendale's Clinical and Community Services department.
-The externship also includes providing services to the Stepping Stone therapeutic day school program.
-The externship typically begins about the third week of August.
+The psychology internship program is a 12-month full-time program in Allendale's Clinical and Community Services department.
+The internship also includes providing services to the Stepping Stone therapeutic day school program.
+The internship typically begins about the third week of August.